ishitha21/Prodigy_WD_01/README.md

-# 🎄 Responsive Christmas Landing Page
+#  Responsive JoyWorks Landing Page
 A beautifully designed, festive landing page perfect for the holiday season.
 This project is built with HTML, CSS, and JavaScript, featuring delightful animations, smooth scrolling, and a toggle for light and dark modes.

 ## 🎨 About This Website